giventech/giventech-apps/README.md

 ## Chapter 1: Clean Code: Using Component + Presentational, Module, Libraries,

-Code is organised as below
+The Code is organised as below

 - Application folder: prioritisation (app) composes one library PriorityManage
-- List List library: the components to read prioritised tasks by weight
+- List  library: the components to read prioritised tasks by weight
 - Main manage library ( maybe to rename  prioritisation)
         - Route to the relevant application shells (SandBoxes or facade)
         - calls directly shared libraries ( such as authentication library)